 How To Improve Recovery

 So we have established what full recovery means for someone, great!
 Now, the tricky part is how do we get there?
 Maybe you’re reading this because you’re managing your own injury, you’ve plateaued, and now you need some tips and advice.
 Some of you may be reading this with a specific patient or client in mind because of their complicated situation.
 Below we will outline what we believe to be some of the most important factors to consider when deciphering how to improve recovery.

 Analyze ‘Full Recovery’ With S.M.A.R.T Goal Setting

 How to improve recovery should start with SMART goal setting.
 SMART is a classic mnemonic/acronym that has been around for a long time.
 Not only do we use this with our patients and clients, but also with our business and our daily lives.

-- Specific – you have to make your end-goal specific, clearly defined, and simple.
+- Specific – you have to make your end goal specific, clearly defined, and simple.
 If you’re having a hard time keeping your end-goal simple, it is ok to have more than 1 goal (I like to call these small goals) during the recovery process.
-These can be benchmarks to show progress towards the single end-goal.
+These can be benchmarks to show progress toward the single-end goal.

 - Measurable – you cannot manage what you do not measure.
 Building off #1, if your end goal is to run a race pain-free, you have to start with measuring the distance.
 How far can you currently run pain-free?
 Why can’t you run further pain-free?
 Some small goals that would make sense include building up mileage on a weekly basis with a training program to facilitate pain-free running.

 - Achievable – this is probably the most important aspect of SMART goal setting.
 This is something that needs to be addressed in that first conversation regarding full recovery.
 If you just injured yourself, let us say an ankle sprain, would running a marathon the next day be achievable?
 If not, realistically when could it be?
-First, you have to manage swelling, range of motion, pain, pain-free walking, pain-free running – see how these could be small goals?!
+First, you have to manage to swell, range of motion, pain, pain-free walking, and pain-free running – see how these could be small goals?!